 - Keep the Head up: Standing or sitting is encouraged for the first four to six hours after the treatment to help the Botox settle.

-- Aggressive Movement: Refrain from high-intensity workouts, taking boiling hot baths, spas, or consuming alcoholic drinks.
+- Aggressive Movement: Refrain from high-intensity workouts, taking boiling hot baths, going to spas, or consuming alcoholic drinks.
 This increases blood circulation and the likelihood of bruising.

 - Watch for any adverse effects: Call your healthcare provider right away if you experience or notice any of the following symptoms: asymmetrical droopy eyelids, a change/increase in the inability to swallow, or any trouble swallowing.”

-Any of the Hamilton Health and Wellness providers can administer Botox and give you all the necessary instructions for proper aftercare.
+Any of the Hamilton Health and Wellness providers can administer Botox and give you all the necessary instructions for proper aftercare; this guide can help you sleep on your side after Botox.